travelingflwr/Netscaler_Wiki/netscaler/prep4support.md

 ## Tips for prepping for a support case
 [Back to Netscaler](netscaler.md)

+### The number one useful data for your support case!!

 ### Here's a one liner for getting a ton of relevant information to provide in a support case
 Copy and paste this into the Netscaler CLI (not shell)